kelseythang/travel-planner-react/README.md

 Future updates will include:
 * Destinations: Increase the likes with user interaction
 * Saved Destinations: Placeholder screen when there are no bookmarks
-* Destinatin Form: Thank-you submission for the form
+* Destination Form: Thank-you submission for the form

 ## Contributing